First DWI vs Second DWI in Dallas: How Sentences Change after a Prior Conviction

 • Possible ignition interlock (case-dependent)

-Typical probation length: 6–18 months
+Typical probation length: 6 to 18 months

 Jail reality: Arrest and booking time almost always satisfy any minimum jail requirement.

-Typical Sentence: Second DWI in Dallas
+Typical Sentence for a Second DWI in Dallas

 A second DWI almost always moves outside the “jail-free” range.
+A short but mandatory jail stay is common, but we may be able to negotiate jail-backed probation instead.

-Common features include:
+Common outcomes include:

 • Mandatory 10 days in jail